agrawalprash/traceable-mixnets/README.md

 precomputing=0 python db_sm_rsm.py 10 2 # run in the container shell
 # (type `exit` or `Ctrl+D` to exit out of the container shell)
 ```
-Note: In case of a manual install on the host system, simply execute `precomputing=0 python db_sm_rsm.py 10 2` from the `db-sm-rsm` directory.
+Note: In case of a manual install on the host system, simply execute `precomputing=0 python3.7 db_sm_rsm.py 10 2` from the `db-sm-rsm` directory.

 The expected outcome is an output detailing the verification status and time taken by various steps of the proofs, such that all `status_*` entries are `True`.